Zaarrg/comet-uncached/README.md

 - Example usenet setup using **torbox** + **prowlarr**
   1. Add a usenet indexer to **Prowlarr** like **scenenzbs**
   2. Add the created **Indexer Name** to the **INDEXER_MANAGER_INDEXERS** environment variable
-  3. Visit the Web Ui and selected the added indexers under **Indexers** and **Indexers Uncached**
+  3. Visit the Web Ui and select the added indexers under **Indexers** and **Indexers Uncached**
   4. Optionally adjust the **USENET_REFRESH_ATTEMPTS** env.
 By default this is 10 and seems to be more then enough for the **Torbox pro plan** download speed.
   5. 🎉 Done!
 Comet will now show the usenet results of **Prowlarr** and use **Torbox** to cache and stream.

 > 💡 **Note:** This setup allows for even Uncached files to seem cached.
 Because the usenet files are not speed restricted by seeders or peers, it allows in combination
 > with Torbox Pro 80 Gbps download speed to add single Episodes with a size of e.g. 2 GB, which are then instantly downloaded.
 The USENET_REFRESH_ATTEMPTS parameter checks every 4 seconds—up
-> to 4 times—whether the file is ready for streaming; if the file is ready before the last attempt, Stremio begins playback immediately.
+> to USENET_REFRESH_ATTEMPTS times—whether the file is ready for streaming; if the file is ready before the last attempt, Stremio begins playback immediately.
 > Meaning in Stremio only a longer loading screen is experienced then usual.
 This, in combination with the **Advanced Binge Watching** which allows for Single files to be binged watched
 > and not like usually with torrents which require the whole torrent to be one Season, guarantees a smooth watching experience.
 Of course this can as well fail if file names are inconsistent across episodes or the usenet file is broken and cant be repaired.